ShadowOfNight/Rock-Raiders-Reloaded/README.md

 - Several sound effects (see Sounds sources below for details).

 Cirevam:
+- For help and advice with using Lightwave.
 - High-polygon sonic blaster model.
 - For providing several animations needed for Geo-Dome upgrade.